 Modern Elasticsearch uses composable templates through the /_index_template API.
-Each template matches one or more index_patterns, can define settings, mappings, and aliases under template, and can optionally assemble reusable component templates through composed_of.
-When multiple index templates match the same new index or data stream, the template with the highest priority wins, while settings or mappings sent directly in a create-index request override the template result for that one index.
+A template matches names through index_patterns, can store settings, mappings, and aliases under template, and can assemble reusable component templates with composed_of when several index families share the same blocks.

 "index_patterns": ["app-logs-*"],